msa-1988/llmops-experiment-tracker-and-regression-gate/README.md

 - generate human-readable reports for reviews
 - surface everything in a lightweight `Streamlit` dashboard

-The goal is not to clone a full platform like MLflow or W\&B. The goal is to show that you understand the core `MLOps` ideas and can build a clean, reviewable implementation from scratch.
+The goal is not to clone a full platform like MLflow or W\&B. The goal is to show that the core `MLOps` ideas and can build a clean, reviewable implementation from scratch.

 ## What This Project Shows